harfbuzz/harfbuzzjs/README.md

 1. `(cd examples && node hbjs.example.node.js)`

-We provide a tiny wrapper (`hbjs.js`) around the main functionality of harfbuzz, but it's also easy to use other parts.
+We provide a wrapper (`hbjs.js`) around the main functionality of harfbuzz, but it's also easy to use other parts.
 (See `example/nohbjs.js` as an example.
 However, you may need a custom build to expose additional functionality.)

 ## [npm](https://www.npmjs.com/package/harfbuzzjs)
 Can be added with `npm i harfbuzzjs` or `yarn add harfbuzzjs`, see the examples for